Print

-Depression is a common mental illness in Men and Women, in Aotearoa New Zealand and around the world.
+Depression is a common mental illness in men and women throughout Aotearoa New Zealand and around the world.

 What Causes Depression?

 Depression can be caused by one specific incident or a combination of factors.
-Grief over the loss of a loved one, a major life change, physical or emotional harm by another person, a physical injury, illness, or even side effects of medication could cause depression.
+Grief over the loss of a loved one, a major life change, physical or emotional harm by another person, a physical injury, illness, side effects of medication could cause depression and so many more things.
 Depression can also be caused by changes in the brain, and in many instances is hereditary.
 Depression often runs in families.

 What are the Signs of Depression?